What is CIS-CAT?

 Can content for CIS-CAT Pro be customized?

 Yes, the content that CIS-CAT Pro uses can be customized.
 Customizations can be managed two ways.
 Alterations of CIS-CAT Pro content can be made through the tailoring functionality within CIS WorkBench.
-Modifications to the content can also be completed manually in the XML content such as the XCCDF or OVAL files in the Benchmarks folder of the CIS-CAT Pro Assessor.
-Customizations of a benchmark could range from turning on or off a recommendation or tailoring a recommendation to properly align with your organization, such as password length.
+Modifications to the content can also be completed manually in the XML content such as the XCCDF or OVAL files in the CIS Benchmarks folder of the CIS-CAT Pro Assessor.
+Customizations of a CIS Benchmark could range from turning on or off a recommendation or tailoring a recommendation to properly align with your organization, such as password length.
 Upon saving the file with the alterations, the assessment will then run against the new modifications and the CIS-CAT report will produce results in correspondence with the changes made.

-What if the benchmark I am looking for is not available in CIS-CAT Pro?
+What if the CIS Benchmark I am looking for is not available in CIS-CAT Pro?

 If the CIS Benchmark you are looking to assess against is not available in CIS-CAT Pro, the assessment and documentation will have to be manual.

 Can CIS-CAT Pro be used to audit mobile device configurations?